Computer Science Courses

 COSC 3344.
 Computer Applications in Analysis.
 3 Credit Hours (Lecture: 3 Hours, Lab: 2 Hours).

-Binary representations of integers, floating-point numbers and characters; solutions to specific and general polynomial equations; regression and iteration techniques; approximate derivation and integration; error analysis; linear systems and matrix algorithms; other selected numerical algorithms.
+Binary representations of integers and floating-point numbers; solutions to specific and general polynomial equations; regression and iteration techniques; approximate derivation and integration; error analysis; linear systems and matrix algorithms; other selected numerical algorithms, including non-linear ones.
+Use of MATLAB (or other similar computational tools) for performing computational analysis and generating graphical interpretations of the results is also included.
 Prerequisites: MATH 2414 and one of the following: COSC 1310 or BCIS 3332 or BCIS 3333 Lab fee: $2.

 COSC 3360.
 Python Programming for Data Science.
 3 Credit Hours (Lecture: 3 Hours, Lab: 2 Hours).

 Programming tools are used to illustrate the components of the data pipeline: data collection, cleaning, exploration, dimensionality reduction, modeling, visualization, and applications.
 The course includes an introduction to machine learning.
-Prerequisite: COSC 1310, or COSC 2321, or COSC 2331, or BCIS 3332, or BCIS 3333 Lab fee: $2.
+A scripting language and some of its scientific libraries are introduced and covered in considerable detail.
+These programming tools are then used to illustrate the components of the data pipeline: data collection, cleaning, exploration, dimensionality reduction, modeling, visualization, and applications.
+Both text analysis and numerical analysis are covered.
+The course includes an introduction to some basic machine learning algorithms.
+Prerequisite: COSC 1310, or COSC 2321, or COSC 2331, or BCIS 3332, or BCIS 3343 Lab fee: $2.

 COSC 3365.
 NoSQL Databases.
 3 Credit Hours (Lecture: 3 Hours, Lab: 2 Hours).